learn-co-kat/rails-chefs/README.md

-# README
+# CHEFS

-This README would normally document whatever steps are necessary to get the application up and running.
+Your very own rails restaurant manager!

 Things you may want to cover:

-* Ruby version

-* System dependencies
+* Routing

-* Configuration
+* Relationships

-* Database creation
+* Migrations

-* Database initialization
+* Full CRUD

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Forms

-* ...
+* Buttons?
-#rails-chefs